onlyjazz/flask-docs/docs/apiflows.md

 The API has 2 parts of APIs - EDC and Flask.

-* EDC - APIs are related to an external EDC instance (extract EDC data etc.)
+* EDC - APIs are related to an external EDC instance (extract EDC data, etc.)
-* Flask - APIs are related to the internal Flask data model (extract data, insert data etc.)
+* Flask - APIs are related to the internal Flask data model (extract data, insert data, etc.)

 !!! note "Request header"